History of Friedrich II. of Prussia, Called Frederick the Great

-History of Friedrich II. of Prussia, Called Frederick the Great is a biography of Friedrich II of Prussia by Scottish essayist, historian and philosopher Thomas Carlyle.
+History of Friedrich II. of Prussia, Called Frederick the Great is a biography of Friedrich II of Prussia by the Scottish essayist, historian and philosopher Thomas Carlyle.
 It was first published in six volumes from 1858 to 1865.

 Composition and publication

 Carlyle's interest in Frederick began when he read a history of him in 1819 and became fond of quoting his saying "Another time we will do better."
-He first expressed his desire to write about Frederick in a letter addressed to G. R. Gleig dated 21 May 1830, wherein he made the following (unsuccessful) proposal:
+He first expressed his desire to write about Frederick in a letter addressed to George Gleig dated 21 May 1830, wherein he made the following (unsuccessful) proposal:

 Frederick the Great, as an Author, Soldier, King and Man, well deserves to have his History written; better perhaps than Charles XII, whose Biography by Voltaire has always seemed to me one of the most delightful Books.
 Let your Publishers offer me Three hundred pounds, and time to heat the historico-biographical crucible and fill it and fuse it properly, and I will give them the best single Volume I can on the brave Fritz: I think it might be ready before this time twelvemonth; and very probably I might go to Germany in winter to inquire into it better.

 This is the most eligible enterprise I can think of at present: if you can arrange your side of it on these terms, I shall be very happy to hear so, as soon as possible, and proceed forthwith to take measures for performing mine.
 I do believe, a rather good Book might be written on the subject; at all events, I am willing to try.